Princeton in the NBA

 Princeton Alumni in Europe

-While many Princeton alumni have played in Europe, three played in in overseas pro leagues 2013-14.
+Princeton's overseas presence in Europe continues, with Tigers competing professionally every year.
 Two members of the current coaching staff have also played professionally in Europe, including assistant coaches Brian Earl '99 and and head coach Mitch Henderson '98, who also had a training camp stint with the Atlanta Hawks in 1999.

 The Pete Carril H12 Coaching Tree